Genivia/ugrep/README.md

             where `exts' is a comma-separated list of filename extensions and `command' is a filter utility.
 The filter utility should read from standard input and write to standard output.
-Files matching one of `exts` are filtered only.
+Files matching one of `exts` are filtered.
+When `exts' is `*', files with non-matching extensions are filtered.
 One or more `option' separated by spacing may be specified, which are passed verbatim to the command.
 A `%' as `option' expands into the pathname to search.
 For example, --filter='pdf:pdftotext % -' searches PDF files.
 The `%' expands into a `-' when searching standard input.
-Option --label=.ext may be used to specify extenion `ext' when searching standard input.
+Option --label=.ext may be used to specify extension `ext' when searching standard input.

 Filter utilities may be associated with specific filename extensions.
 A filter utility is selected based on the filename extension and executed by